tembo-io/pg_timeseries/doc/timeseries.md

 ## Getting Started

-Once you have determined which table needs time-series enhancement, simply call the `enable_ts_table` function with your table name and the name of the column that stores the time for each row:
+Assuming you already have a partitioned table created, simply call the `enable_ts_table` function with your table name.

 ```sql
 SELECT enable_ts_table('sensor_readings');